-7. LG 27GL850-B 27″ Ultragear Gaming Monitor
+6. LG 27GL850-B 27″ Ultragear Gaming Monitor

 Impressive Performance with Full HDR Support

-The LG 27GL850-B isn't exactly marketed as a gaming monitor, but that gives it a special place on this list.
+The LG 27GL850-B isn't exactly marketed as a gaming monitor, which gives it a special place on this list.
 If you need a gaming monitor that can also work capably for playing movies or working in your home office, this easily ranks among the best 1440p 144Hz monitors for a combination of gaming and general use.

-8. Razer RAPTOR 27″ Gaming Monitor
+7. Razer RAPTOR 27″ Gaming Monitor

 Best 1440p 144hz Monitor with AMD FreeSync & Nvidia G-Sync Support